Posted by OUTDOORICA on 26th Jun 2026

 At OUTDOORICA in Albany, Minnesota, our family-owned team helps you think through these decisions before you build, so your custom Ice Castle fits your life now and still makes sense years from now.

-Focus on weight, fishing hole layout, heat, electronics, rattle reels, open floor space, and easy setup on the ice.
+Focus on weight, fishing hole layout, heat, electronics, rattle reels, open floor space, storage, and easy setup on the ice.

 Talk with OUTDOORICA before you finalize your build.
-We can help you avoid common mistakes, understand your options, explore financing, value your trade, and build a unit that fits the way you actually use it.
+We can help you avoid common mistakes, understand your options, explore financing, value your trade, and design a unit that fits the way you actually use it.

-Before choosing colors, cabinets, lift systems, or upgrades, decide what your custom Ice Castle needs to do most often.
+Before choosing cabinets, colors, lift systems, or upgrades, decide what your custom Ice Castle needs to do most often.
 This answer should guide nearly every decision.

 Prioritize hole placement, heat, electronics, open space, weight, storage, and fast setup.